hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 5. Use the Test User API to get test ID, password and EORI enrolment.

 6. Apply the ID, password and EORI enrolment to:
-  * our [postman scripts](https://github.com/hmrc/common-transit-convention-traders-postman).
+  * [Our postman scripts](https://github.com/hmrc/common-transit-convention-traders-postman).
 These were created by us in November 2020 and may not be viable.
-  * your own code.
-See our [mapping document](www.notreadyyet) for reference.
+  * Your own code.
+[See our mapping document](www.notreadyyet.com) for reference.

 7. Apply scripts to the endpoints below.